Hosting a Media Event

 As you structure your event, consider speakers who can talk persuasively and credibly about the importance of your issue and campaign goals.
 This can include representatives from your organization, but do not be afraid to think beyond the obvious.
 A diverse mix of speakers will provide your media attendees with a range of perspectives.
 Be sure to include spokespersons who are fluent in languages appropriate for your community and media outlets.

 The following tips cover some of the basics of event hosting.
 However, the list below is not comprehensive—every event is different, and you will need to adapt your planning to each event’s unique requirements.
+Regardless of the event, always make sure the event is accessible by following ADA compliance for accessible meetings, spaces and venues.

 - Establish a point of contact.
 Your event point of contact should manage all logistics and be easily accessible.
 This person could be a paid staff member or a trusted volunteer.
 Whoever you choose, make sure they have existing experience with event coordination and execution.